Rig yourself a polymerisation station and show students how to form nylon in this practical demonstration

 - 1,6-diaminohexane (hexamethylene diamine, hexane-1,6-diamine, H2N(CH2)6(NH2) is corrosive, harmful if swallowed or in contact with skin and a respiratory irritant (see CLEAPSS Hazcard HC003b).

-- Decanedioyl dichloride (sebacoyl chloride, ClOC(CH2)8COCl) is corrsive and harmful if swallowed (see CLEAPSS Hazcard HC041).
+- Decanedioyl dichloride (sebacoyl chloride, ClOC(CH2)8COCl) is corrsive, causes severe burns and eye damage, harmful if swallowed (see CLEAPSS Hazcard HC041).

 - Cyclohexane is highly flammable, and a skin/respiratory irritant (see CLEAPSS Hazcard HC045b).